Villanova-AI/villanova_developers/docs/villanova09/docs/curate/uninstall-flow.md

 sidebarDepth: 2
 ---
 # Bundle Upgrade, Downgrade, and Uninstall
-An application bundle that has been installed in the Entando App Builder can be removed, upgraded to a new version, or downgraded to a previous version at any time.
+An application bundle that has been installed in the Villanova App Builder can be removed, upgraded to a new version, or downgraded to a previous version at any time.
 You can update the bundle group or just a component within that bundle.

 ## Upgrade or Downgrade Bundle Version